New Deal: Banking reform

 On March 9, 1933, Roosevelt sent to Congress the Emergency Banking Act, drafted in large part by Hoover's top advisors.
 The act was passed and signed into law the same day.
 It provided for a system of reopening sound banks under Treasury supervision, with federal loans available if needed.
 Three-quarters of the banks in the Federal Reserve System reopened within the next three days.
 Billions of dollars in hoarded currency and gold flowed back into them within a month, thus stabilizing the banking system.
 By the end of 1933, 4,004 small local banks were permanently closed and merged into larger banks.
 Their deposits totaled $3.6 billion.
 Depositors lost $540 million and eventually received on average 85 cents on the dollar of their deposits.

 The Glass–Steagall Act limited commercial bank securities activities and affiliations between commercial banks and securities firms to regulate speculations.
 It also established the Federal Deposit Insurance Corporation (FDIC), which insured deposits for up to $2,500, ending the risk of runs on banks.
 This banking reform offered unprecedented stability because throughout the 1920s more than five hundred banks failed per year, and then it was less than ten banks per year after 1933.

+By contrast, Canada did not have a single failure system during the Great Depression.
+This was true in great part because it fostered stability by allowing banks diversity by branching across provincial lines.
+Historian David T. Beito has criticized FDR for failing to oppose a filibuster by Senator Huey Long against a bill by Senator Carter Glass during the interregnum period permitting banks to branch across state lines.
+"Had FDR or Hoover vigorously pushed the Canadian branch banking model," writes Beito, "and done it much earlier, the course of the financial crisis during the transition might have been much less bleak.